MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Set-AppxPackageAutoUpdateSettings.md

 This cmdlet will update the Auto Update settings of the *PackageName_8h66172c634n0* Windows App to target an AppInstaller file on a network accessible file share every two hours, displaying a prompt to the user.
 Allowing for the Windows App to update to any version (higher or lower) despite the version of the installed Windows App.

-### Example 2: Disable the Auto-Repair setting for an App
+### Example 2: Disable the Auto Repair setting for an App
 ```
 PS C:\> et-AppxPackageAutoUpdateSettings -AppInstallerUri https://website.com/PackageName.appinstaller -PackageFamilyName PackageName_8h66172c634n0 -DisableAutoRepairs
 ```